Q&A: The Do it all Boot?

 This is probably one of the more common questions I get, namely how can I get the cheapest boots to do the job, and can I use them in Scotland as well?

-In the good old days you only had one real choice when it came to boots, namely plastics, the go to boot when I started probably the Scarpa Vega.
-These came with either a standard open cell foam inner (absorbed sweat) or a closed cell high altitude inner (which did not).
+In the good old days, you only had one real choice when it came to boots, namely plastics, the go-to boot when I started probably the Scarpa Vega.
+These came with either a standard open cell foam inner (absorbed sweat) or a closed-cell high altitude inner (which did not).
 For me non were that warm, and using them on long winter alpine routes (like the NE spur of the Droites) was always a struggle, fine when moving, but cold when static.
 Most people managed but it was not unusual for mates to get frostbite or frost nipped toes.
-The introduction of leather boots by Scarpa, Sportiva and Salamon muddied the water a bit, with cold injuries increasing, but with a pay off they they gave the impression of being better climbing boots and being lighter.
-The sales people stressed how they were more ‘sensitive’ and ‘better on technical ground’, giving more ‘feel’, but I think it was mostly spin.
-These boots did fit better, and they were sometimes (but not always) lighter, but they required more care, got waterlogged over days, and were not that very warm if it was realy cold, and no use on multi day climbs.
-As for the whole sensitive thing, I’d say that having a solid boot like a plastic is way better on most climbs than a softer lighter leather boot.
+The introduction of leather boots by Scarpa, Sportiva and Salamon muddied the water a bit, with cold injuries increasing, but with a pay off they gave the impression of being better climbing boots and being lighter.
+The salespeople stressed how they were more ‘sensitive’ and ‘better on technical ground’, giving more ‘feel’, but I think it was mostly spin.
+These boots did fit better, and they were sometimes (but not always) lighter, but they required more care, got waterlogged over days, and were not that very warm if it was really cold, and no use on multi-day climbs.
+As for the whole sensitive thing, I’d say that having a solid boot like plastic is way better on most climbs than a softer lighter leather boot.
 Such a boot provides a better platform when standing on your front points or on a tiny edge.
-It will also keep you warmer for longer, can be split on bivys or to aid drying, and are just tough.
+It will also keep you warmer for longer, can be split on bivvys or to aid drying, and are just tough.
 Leather boots are much better on the hardest climbs, but then people like Nick Bullock climbed in ski touring boots on grade VIII’s.
 If you’re doing gymnastic moves on a limestone roof yes you don’t want a pair of Spantiks on, but if you’re moving up slowly and carefully on some Ben Nevis grade VI then you may well find them better.
-The bottom line for me is that you tend to climb as well as you can as long as the boots are half descent, then it comes down to all the other details.
+The bottom line for me is that you tend to climb as well as you can as long as the boots are half decent, then it comes down to all the other details.

 I’ve yet to try the G2 SM’s but imagine looking at the specs that they’re very good, but maybe not so good if you’re on a budget, plus they look a little less warm than the Spantiks (remember that the Spantiks were state of the art when they came out, and the G2’s are just another step).
 As for the Batura’s, fantastic for Scotland or ice climbing but no good for expeditions.